 In Table 6, we present correlations between teacher effects on each of our student outcomes.
 The fact that teacher effects are measured with error makes it difficult to estimate the precise magnitude of these correlations.
 Instead, we describe relative differences in correlations, focusing on the extent to which teacher effects within outcome type - i.e., teacher effects on the two math achievement tests or effects on students' attitudes and behaviors - are similar or different from correlations between teacher effects across outcome type.
 We illustrate these differences in Figure 1, where Panel A presents scatter plots of these relationships between teacher effects within outcome type and Panel B does the same across outcome type.
 Recognizing that not all of our survey outcomes are meant to capture the same underlying construct, we also describe relative differences in correlations between teacher effects on these different measures.
-We also note that even an extremely conservative adjustment that scales correlations by the inverse of the square root reliabilities lead to a similar overall pattern of results (see Appendix Table 2 for reliabilities and Appendix Table 3 for disattenuated correlations).19
+In Online Appendix C, we find that an extremely conservative adjustment that scales correlations by the inverse of the square root of the product of the reliabilities leads to a similar overall pattern of results.